KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

     ├── CMakeLists.txt
     └── tic-tac-toe.cpp

-Before continuing the tutorial, make sure that you have installed the required dependancies and your program compiles with the build commands available in the tutorial :doc:`getting started<getting_started>`.
-If needed, help is available in the `Komodo Discord`_ https://discord.gg/VRtwmR2
+Before continuing the tutorial, make sure that you have installed the required dependencies and your program compiles with the build commands available in the tutorial :doc:`getting started<getting_started>`.
+If needed, help is available in the Komodo Discord_

 Now we need a world representing the world of our game, to do this we use the following header file: ``#include <antara/gaming/world/world.app.hpp>``